 - Steric Hindrance:

-- Bulky groups prevent close approach needed for multiple bonds
+- Bulky groups prevent the close approach needed for multiple bonds

 - Small atoms (C, N, O) form multiple bonds readily